A fast algorithm for solving the lasso problem exactly without homotopy using differential inclusions: Setup

 Its subdifferential with respect to $\bp$ is the convex cone

 (See Proposition~\ref{prop:subdiff_ccp} for details.)
 We suggest to compute a solution to the dual problem using a nonsmooth generalization of gradient descent on $\bp \mapsto V(\bp;t,\bb)$:

-Differential inclusions generalize the concept of ordinary differential equations to multi-valued \emph{maximal monotone mappings}~\cite{aubin2012differential}.
-These mappings include, as a special case, the subdifferentials of proper, lower semicontinuous and convex functions (see Definition~\ref{def:mmm}).
-Their corresponding differential inclusions are sometimes called \emph{gradient inclusions}~\cite[Section 1.3.7, page 10]{broer2010handbook} because they generalize the classical concept of gradient systems\footnote{Note that $V(\cdot;t,\bb)$ is differentiable at $\bp(\tau) \in \dom \partial_{\bp} V(\cdot;t,\bb)\iff \partial_{\bp}V(\bp(\tau);t,\bb) = \{\nabla_{\bp} V(\bp(\tau);t,\bb)\}$, in which case $\frac{d\bp}{d\tau}(\tau) =-\nabla_{\bp}V(\bp(\tau);t,\bb)$.}.
-Indeed, similarly to how trajectories of gradient systems converge to their critical points (if any exist), the trajectories of gradient inclusions converge to their critical points (if any exist).
+Differential inclusions generalize the concept of ordinary differential equations to multi-valued \emph{maximal monotone mappings}~\cite{aubin2012differential,brezis1973ope}.
+As a special case, these mappings include subdifferentials of proper, lower semicontinuous and convex functions~\cite[Theorem 12.17]{rockafellar2009variational}.
+Their corresponding differential inclusions are called \emph{gradient inclusions}~\cite{broer2010handbook} because they generalize the classical concept of gradient systems.
+Indeed, similarly to how trajectories of gradient systems converge to their critical points (if any exist), trajectories of gradient inclusions converge to their critical points (if any exist).
 This fact follows from a variational principle called the \emph{minimal selection principle}.